Axway/agent-sdk/docs/discovery/provisioning.md

 }
 ```

-When receiving a provisioning request the agent is expected to create, on its connected data plane, an Application (or similar object), that will be associated with APIs or Credentials.
-During this provisioning the agent should gather any details necessary to handle deprovisioning and set it in the [RequestStatus](#requeststatus-return-structure).
+When receiving a provisioning request the agent creates, an Application (or similar object) on the data plane, that will be associated with APIs and/or Credentials.
+During this provisioning, the agent should gather any details necessary to handle deprovisioning and set it in the [RequestStatus](#requeststatus-return-structure).

 ### Access Request Provision and Deprovision